jingxiaoliu/urban_das/README.md

-# Urban sensing via seismic source mapping
+# Urban Sensing Using Existing Fiber-Optic Networks

 This is the repository for the following paper.
 If you use this implementation, please cite our papers:
 >* Liu, J., Li, H., Noh, H.Y., Santi P., Biondi, B. & Ratti, C. (2024).
 Urban Sensing Using Existing Fiber-Optic Networks. [https://arxiv.org/abs/2408.14320](https://arxiv.org/abs/2409.05820)